alameenboss/google-docs-clone/README.md

 - ~~Revision history and version control~~
 - ~~Search functionality~~

+## Demo

+Demo of the frontend with fake backend version [Demo](https://docs-google-clone.netlify.app/) here

 ## Prerequisites

 Before running the application, make sure you have the following installed: